dustinpfister/blog_posts/_posts/linux-redirection.md

 I like the linux
 ```

-When done press ctrl+d, and then the output should be soemthing like this.
+When done press ctrl+d, and then the output should be something like this.

 ```
 javaScript files:  foo.js bar.js
 ```

-Tne standard input does not always have to be from the keyboard though, it can also be from another command, or it can be feed infrom a file or some other kind of stream.
-Linux redirection can also be used as a way to redirect standard inoput to come into a command from a file rather than the keyboard or a command.
+The standard input does not always have to be from the keyboard though, it can also be from another command, or it can be feed in from a file or some other kind of stream.
+Linux redirection can also be used as a way to redirect standard input to come into a command from a file rather than the keyboard or a command.

 ## 2 - Basic Linux redirection of standard output using echo